Clergy Sex Abuse Survivors Face Lifelong Financial Burdens

 When Ray Santori was 10, his mother died.
 His father had died the year before, so an aunt and uncle near Pittsburgh took him in.

-Not long after that at Saint Bernadette Church in Monroeville, Penn., Santori met Father William Yockey, who according to the recent grand jury report, sexually assaulted him for about two years.
+Not long after that at Saint Bernadette Church in Monroeville, Pa., Santori met Father William Yockey, who according to the recent grand jury report, sexually assaulted him for about two years.

 "I felt that, I mean, I sometimes couldn't look people in the eye because they would know," says Santori.
 "I felt that everybody knew that I was sexually abused."